 SHARK FACT

-Sharks, along with their close cousins rays, skates, and sawfish (and distant cousins chimeras) comprise a class of fish called Chondrichthyes (kahn-DRIK-thee-eez): those with cartilaginous (car-tuh-LADGE-in-iss) skeletons rather than ones made of bone.
-Cartilage is both lighter and more flexible than bone, reducing a shark’s overall weight and allowing for quicker movements and improved agility underwater.
-However, without a bony rib cage to protect their internal organs, sharks can literally be crushed by their own weight out of the water.
+Sharks – along with their close cousins rays, skates, and sawfish (and more distant relatives, chimeras) – belong to a class of fish called Chondrichthyes (kahn-DRIK-thee-eez): those with cartilaginous (car-tuh-LADGE-in-iss) skeletons rather than bone.
+Cartilage is both lighter and more flexible than bone, reducing a shark’s overall weight and allowing for quicker, more agile movement underwater.
+However, without a rigid bony skeleton for support, large sharks can collapse under their own weight when removed from the water.

 Great White